-What bearings do I need for my Scribe wheels?
+What size bearings do I need for my Scribe wheels?

 As riders ourselves, we know it's the small things that make the difference; especially when it comes to bearings

-As many of us like to ride our bikes everywhere, regardless of the weather, we give you the option to run a Race Bearing, or this Endurance bearing.
-These bearings are designed to stand the test of time so you can ride as much as you want, with confidence your bearings will keep spinning smoothly - oh, and they are still fast!
+As many of us like to ride our bikes everywhere, regardless of the weather, we give you the option to run a Race Bearing or an Endurance bearing.

 |Front Hub||Rear Hub||Freehub|